Single-atom heat machines enabled by energy quantization

-In this Letter, we show that energy quantization alone can increase the efficiency of a heat machine provided that the potential deformation creates an inhomogeneous shift of energy levels.
-We show that energy quantization can then: \textit{i)} improve work extraction, cooling or efficiency relative to the classical counterpart, even reaching the Carnot bound; \textit{ii)} change the operation mode, e.g., a heat machine classically expected to operate as a refrigerator, may operate as an engine once energy quantization is considered; \textit{iii)} enable operation at Carnot efficiency even in regimes where classically neither work extraction nor refrigeration are expected (``broken'' classical engine).
-The origin of the quantum enhanced performance can be traced to the non-thermal population distribution induced by the adiabatic potential transformations with inhomogeneous energy level shifts.
+In this Letter, we compare the performance of two \textit{identical} heat machines based on trapped particles (working substance): one governed by classical mechanics and the other by quantum mechanics.
+We show that the discreteness of energy levels due to quantization, can increase the efficiency of a heat machine provided that the potential deformation creates an inhomogeneous shift of energy levels.
+We show that energy quantization can then: \textit{i)} improve work extraction, cooling or efficiency relative to the classical counterpart, even reaching the Carnot bound; \textit{ii)} change the operation mode, e.g., a heat machine classically expected to operate as a refrigerator, may operate as an engine once energy quantization is considered; \textit{iii)} enable operation at Carnot efficiency even in regimes where classically neither work extraction nor refrigeration are expected.
+The origin of the quantum enhanced performance can be traced to the change in relation between temperature and population distribution for adiabatic potential transformations with inhomogeneous energy level shifts.
 We emphasize that this analysis relies only on energy quantization and constant level populations in adiabatic potential transformations, and that it does not make use of any hidden resources like non-equilibrium or entangled baths \cite{alicki2015non}.

-Our results rely on the sensitivity of quantized energies to boundary effects, which classical systems are insensitive to.
-We illustrate this with a simple example of an ideal gas contained in a (1D) one-dimensional infinite square well potential (see Fig. \ref{fig:figure1}A).
+Our results rely on the sensitivity of quantized energies to the boundaries, which classical systems are insensitive to.
+We illustrate this with an example of an Otto engine operated with an ideal gas contained in a one-dimensional (1D) infinite well potential (see Fig. \ref{fig:figure1}A).
 The adiabatic introduction of a $\delta-$function barrier at the center does not alter the volume nor the classical energy, but by affecting the quantum wavefunctions, changes the energies of select quantum states.
 We show that this difference can result in superior performance of quantum heat engines.